Elementary coupling approach for non-linear perturbation of Markov processes with mean-field jump mechanims and related

 If $D=D_1$ (resp. $D_3$) for instance, then $L_N'$ is the generator of $N$ independent kinetic Langevin (resp.
 BGK-like) processes.
 Remark that, in the case of $D=D_2$, then $L_N'$ is not the generator of $N$ independent processes because the partial refreshment of the velocities occurs at the same time for all the particles.
-As a consequence, this exemple doesn't enter the framework of Section \ref{Section-Def-Particule}.
+As a consequence, this example doesn't exactly enter the framework of Section \ref{Section-Def-Particule}.
 Nevertheless, it is rather clear that, in this case, a coupling in the spirit of \cite{DurmusGuillinMonmarche2018} will still give for each coordinate, independently from the others, a probability to merge in some time $t_0$ independent from $N$.
+This is what is really required in the proof of Theorem \ref{Thm_particules_gene} (more precisely, of Lemma \ref{Lem-Particules-XneqY}).
 In fact, the partial refreshment of the velocities could also be done, for all particles at once, at a given determinist time period, as in Hamiltonian Monte-Carlo.

-In any cases, as in the previous section, establishing the existence of a Lyapunov function $\mathcal \V(x) = \sum_{i=1}^N \mathcal V_i(x_i)$ and a local Doeblin condition for $L_N'$ is possible under some assumptions on $U$ and, assuming that $\eta$ is small enough, one can then prove that the particle system converges towards its equilibrium at a rate independent from $N$.
+In any cases, as in the previous section, establishing the existence of a Lyapunov function $\mathcal \V(x) = \sum_{i=1}^N \mathcal V_i(x_i)$ and a local Doeblin condition for $L_N'$ is possible under some assumptions on $U$ and, assuming that $\eta$ is small enough, one can then prove through Theorem \ref{Thm_particules_gene} that the particle system converges towards its equilibrium at a rate independent from $N$.